 In the DBF-based heuristic, there might be more than one task that can be scaled down; the scheduler chooses the task which has more impact on total energy reduction.
-After extracting the amount of static slack times (line 24), while there is a task in a Γ (HL) and there is static slack, the algorithm iterates among all the tasks, except replicas, on each core.
+After extracting the amount of static slack times (line 24), while there is a task in a $\Gamma(HL)$ and there is static slack, the algorithm iterates among all the tasks, except replicas, on each core.
 In each iteration, it selects one of the tasks (line 27).
-The scheduler receives the WCET of the task and the amount of static slacks, and finds task's minimum acceptable execution frequency based on the QoS, reliability and timing constraints in equations 60-65 (line 28).
+The scheduler receives the amount of static slacks, and finds task's minimum acceptable execution frequency based on the QoS, reliability and timing constraints in equations 60-65 (line 28).